k0mp0tik/hello-world/README.md

 Hi there!

-I am a newbie in all this stuff and i am also bad in eanglish so don't hit me please))
+I am a newbie in all this stuff and I am also bad in English so don't hit me please))